magnate3/raspberry-pi-os-qemu/docs/lesson01/rpi-os.md

     put32(GPFSEL1,selector);
 ```

-#### GPIO pull-up/down
+#### Init: GPIO pull-up/down & how we disable it

 When you work with Raspberry Pi GPIO pins, you will often encounter terms such as pull-up/pull-down.
 These concepts are explained in great detail in [this](https://grantwinney.com/using-pullup-and-pulldown-resistors-on-the-raspberry-pi/) article.
 For those who are too lazy to read the whole article, I will briefly explain the pull-up/pull-down concept.

 If you use a particular pin as input and don't connect anything to this pin, you will not be able to identify whether the value of the pin is 1 or 0.
 In fact, the device will report random values.
 The pull-up/pull-down mechanism allows you to overcome this issue.
 If you set the pin to the pull-up state and nothing is connected to it, it will report `1` all the time (for the pull-down state, the value will always be 0).
 In our case, we need neither the pull-up nor the pull-down state, because both the 14 and 15 pins are going to be connected all the time.

-The pin state is preserved even after a reboot, so before using any pin, we always have to initialize its state.
-There are three available states: pull-up, pull-down, and neither (to remove the current pull-up or pull-down state), and we need the third one.
+**The pin state is preserved even after a reboot, so before using any pin, we always have to initialize its state.** There are three available states: pull-up, pull-down, and neither (to remove the current pull-up or pull-down state), and we need the third one.

 Switching between pin states is not a very simple procedure because it requires physically toggling a switch on the electric circuit.
 This process involves the `GPPUD` and `GPPUDCLK` registers and is described on page 101 of the `BCM2837 ARM Peripherals` manual.
 I copied the description here: